 “All programs of school, family and community partnerships are about equity.” -Joyce Epstein, 2019, p2.

-This revised module focused on models of family and community engagement that are used in schools today.
-Family and community engagement from the perspective of parents as partners in the education their children are highlighted.
+This module focuses on models of family and community engagement that are used in schools today.
+The module highlights family and community engagement from the perspective of parents as partners in the education of their children.

 Topics in this module include: